See our Carrying Concealed Weapons policy summary for a comprehensive discussion of this issue.

 - Non-violent dispute resolution; and

-- Proper storage practices for handguns (emphasizing storage practices that eliminate the possibility of accidental injury to a child).
+- Proper storage practices for handguns, including storage practices that eliminate the possibility of accidental injury to a child..

-The range instruction part of the course must include an actual demonstration by the applicant of his or her ability to safely and proficiently use the category of handgun for which the applicant seeks certification.
+The range instruction part of the course must include an actual demonstration by the applicant of the applicant’s ability to safely and proficiently use the applicable category of handgun.
 An applicant may not be certified unless he or she demonstrates, at a minimum, the degree of proficiency that is required to effectively operate a handgun of .32 caliber or above.

-The proficiency examination must also include a written section on the subjects listed above, as well as the physical demonstration of proficiency in the use and safety procedures of one or more handguns of specific categories, and in handgun safety procedures.
+The proficiency examination must also include a written section on the subjects listed above, as well as the physical demonstration of proficiency in the use and safety procedures of one or more handguns and in handgun safety procedures.

 A handgun instructor may submit to the Department a written recommendation for disapproval of the application for a license, renewal, or modification of a license, accompanied by an affidavit stating the facts that lead the instructor to believe that an applicant does not possess the required handgun proficiency.
 The Department may use this written recommendation as the basis for denial of a license only if the Department determines that the recommendation is made in good faith and is supported by a preponderance of the evidence.